-Here it is, the first ever shirt produced by Adidas for an English club.
+Here it is, the first ever shirt produced for a top-flight club by Adidas.
 The famous 'Trefoil' symbol was introduced in 1972 - it represents the continental plates coming together in the spirit of the Olympics, the tournament Adidas were mostly associated with at the time.

-Despite featuring in the pre-season photo shoot, Adidas' first ever foray into English football never saw the light of day for a competitive match.
+Despite featuring in the pre-season photo shoot, the shirt never saw the light of day for a competitive match.
+Strangely, it was manufactured by Umbro, who used their old plain white shorts and socks.

 Instead QPR took to the field on the opening day of the 1975/76 season in a new offering by Umbro, sporting both the manufacturer's logo and the QPR badge for the first time.